 Pallets, crates, wooden furniture, and other wood items can all be recycled at MIT as scrap wood.
 Wood can be treated or un-treated.
-Submit a work request through SAP and a representative will contact you to schedule removal.
+Submit a work request through Atlas and a representative will contact you to schedule removal.
 Large wooden items may pose tripping and fire hazards, and can block accessibility through hallways and on loading docks.
 Please be responsible with placement.

 How do I recycle furniture?

 Our Recycling Team can judge how old or unwanted furniture will be disposed of.
 In many cases, furniture in excellent condition may be reused by the MIT community.
 If the furniture you are disposing of is in excellent condition, please make arrangements with the MIT Student Furniture Exchange (FX), at WW15 to arrange a drop-off.
 If furniture is unusable, it will be recycled as scrap metal or scrap wood.
 In rare cases, some furniture may be disposed of as trash.
-In all cases, please submit a work order through SAP to get furniture removed.
+In all cases, please submit a work order through Atlas to get furniture removed.